mattshiel/NFA-regexp-engine/README.md

 ```

 ## Program Guide
-1. Select whether to enter in a regular expression in infix or postfix notation
+1. Select whether to enter in a regular expression in infix or postfix notation.
-2. Enter in the regular expression
+2. Enter in the regular expression.
-3. Enter in the string to match against the generated NFA
+3. Enter in the string to match against the generated NFA.
-4. Receive output -> press enter to repeat the process
+4. Receive output -> press enter to repeat the process.
-5. 'Hold ctrl/control' + 'z' to force quit the program
+5. 'Hold ctrl/control' + 'z' to force quit the program.

 ## Basics of the Program
 The engine can convert infix notation to postfix notation.
 It does this through a simple implementation of the shunting yard algorithm.
 Next, a small series of nfa fragments are created from the regular expression.
 These fragments make up the final NFA.
 This is then passed a string to match against.
 If the string matches against the regular expression then the output is true, otherwise the output is false.